wp-plugins/instant-membership/readme.txt

 = How to use =

-Inside a post or page, before the text to hide write:
+Inside a post or page, before the text to hide, write:
 [coupon code="CODE" label="QUERY"]

 code = "CODE" replace CODE with the secret code you want to use